DigitalPublishingToolkit/OurCommons/md/05Blanchet.md

 energy from the commodities market to the commons, can help to manage the resource more efficiently and have a decisive role to play.
-An example for this is provided by the Sustainable Energy Utility in the US state of Delaware^8^, which is a community-based institution aiming at designing and financing local energy projects.
-The idea is to consider the energy consumption of a community globally, with the primary aim being to save it: when energy is needed, the SEU should implement an appropriate renewable technology, and incorporate heat and transport systems in the design^9^.
+An example for this is provided by the Sustainable Energy Utility in the US state of Delaware, which is a community-based institution aiming at designing and financing local energy projects.^8^ The idea is to consider the energy consumption of a community globally, with the primary aim being to save it: when energy is needed, the SEU should implement an appropriate renewable technology, and incorporate heat and transport systems in the design.^9^

 > The next step is therefore to combine the governance model of
 > cooperatives with the inclusiveness of municipal utilities in order to